⛪ The Rock of Cashel

-You can then explore the stone beehive huts where monks lived and prayed.
+You can then explore the stone beehive huts where monks lived and prayed in extreme isolation.

 Strikingly situated atop sea cliffs on Antrim's Causeway Coast, Dunluce Castle has born witness to a long and tumultuous history.

 First built by the Earls of Ulster, this 13th century fortress is also associated with the famous warrior chieftain, Sorley Boy MacDonnell.